ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

 ### Paging and Sorting

 Paging and sorting is implemented by a `Paginator` class that resides in the ControllerService.
-There are UI components that interact with the `Paginstor`: `PaginatorControl` and `SortControl`.
+There are UI components that interact with the `Paginator`: `PaginatorControl` and `SortControl`.

 You can see `PaginatorControl` in use in a list form - here in the left side of a button row at the bottom of the form